 Dr. Habeck specializes in multivariate data analysis of PET and fMRI brain imaging data for the purposes of basic research and early detection of Alzheimer’s disease.
 His general interests concern robustness and replication of empirical inference in neuroimaging.
 Originally trained as a Particle Physicist, Dr. Habeck became interested in the Neurosciences, leading him to move to the Neurosciences Institute in San Diego where he pursued large-scale neural networks models of the cat thalamocortical system as a Postdoctoral Fellow.
 Dr. Habeck is currently Associate Professor of Neuroimaging (in Neurology and the Taub Institute for Research on Alzheimer’s Disease and the Aging Brain) at Columbia University Medical Center.

 Carol Hahn, MSN, RN, RYT, CPT, CDP

-As an experienced yoga practitioner, she has taught yoga classes to seniors and people with disabilities for over 20 years.
-She also supports the local Senior Companion Program and works with her Rotary Club to promote health awareness, She is a graduate of the Senior Suicide Prevent Program, as well as the Grief Recovery Program.
-Her passion is to keep our elders healthy and a vibrant part of our community and is an avid supporter in helping seniors through lectures and wellness programs.
-Kirti is a black belt in Indian Martial Art “Gatka” and a brown belt in Kung Fu.
+As an experienced yoga practitioner, Kirti has taught yoga classes to seniors and people with disabilities for over 25 years.
+She also supports the local Senior Companion Program and works with her Rotary Club to promote health awareness.
+Kirti has spearheaded the ARPF Memory Screening Initiative for the past15 years and is an avid supporter in helping seniors through lectures and wellness programs.
+She is a minister, graduate of the Senior Suicide Prevent Program as well as the Grief Recovery Program.
+Her passion is to keep our elders healthy and a vibrant part of the community.

 If you have any questions, please email Julie Erla, Educational Programs Coordinator, at firstname.lastname@example.org.